Chrisae9/chis-website/content/blog/macbook-config.md

 `auth sufficient pam_tid.so`

 And there you have it!
-Not much customization on my Macbook (as expected).
+Not much customization on my MacBook (as expected).